 Editor: “Powys Cronicl”

 Articles, photographs and fillers are sent in by members of the Society for inclusion in “Cronicl.”
-Jenny is always looking for articles of genealogical interest.
+We are always looking for articles of genealogical interest.
+Now there is an added incentive:

 Contact Jenny Caines: firstname.lastname@example.org Address: The Old Manse, Scarr, Lydeard-St-Lawrence, Taunton, Somerset TA4 3RH

-Out now in the August 2016 Chronicl: An article on the Victoria Cross in Montgomeryshire, another article on ‘A life spent teaching’ about Ida Stoddard of Presteigne, and a photographic record of the Radnor transcribing Group at work, plus all the usual informative snippets of information.
+August 2016 Chronicl includes an article on the Victoria Cross in Montgomeryshire, another article on ‘A life spent teaching’ about Ida Stoddard of Presteigne, and a photographic record of the Radnor transcribing Group at work, plus all the usual informative snippets of information.

 April 2016: Includes a report from a memorial card/newspaper cutting about a Mr Robert Roberts of Meifod entitled: ‘Sudden death at Meifod’: The death occurred suddenly on Wednesday of Mr Robert Roberts, blacksmith, of Bronymaen Cottages.
 During the day Mr Roberts had been working for Mr Joseph Evans of Pant-y-Factory.
 He left about 7pm, wheeling his bicycle.
 He was crossing Pant-y-Factory bridge when a man in a field heard a noise on the road probably caused by the bicycle falling, and on going to the spot found Mr Roberts lying on the ground in a state of collapse.
 He rendered what assistance he could, but Mr Roberts died a moment or two after he arrived.
 He had not been in good health for some time and death is attributed to heart failure.
 He leaves a widow and a family of four daughters and two sons.
 He died June 11th 1924, aged 62 years.